the-teachingRSE-project/competencies/competencies.md

 - Finding a community.
 This can be interpreted in two different ways.
 First, we have the aspect of community building for a research project.
-Since this deals with software that is supposed to be used in research this requires knowledge of RC, USERS, and also \faPersonRays NEW, in order to effectively interact with domain scientists.
+Since this deals with software that is supposed to be used in research this requires knowledge of RC, USERS, and also \faicon{"E54D} NEW, in order to effectively interact with domain scientists.
 Today, an example is a presence on social media.
 The other TEAM-related aspect is the embedding of RSE graduates into the community of RSEs.
 We envision our RSE graduates to be a part of a strong network of other